 What is Spatial Autocorrelation (Spatial Dependency)?

 Spatial autocorrelation in GIS helps understand the degree to which one object is similar to other nearby objects.
-Moran’s I (Index) is used to measure spatial autocorrelation.
+Moran’s I (Index) measures spatial autocorrelation.

 Geographer Waldo R. Tobler’s stated in the first law of geography: